Association By-Laws (April 2020)

 (a) engaged in a business which is actively and directly connected with the Bunker Industry, and who is employed on a day to day basis in broking, sale or purchase, trading, supply, physical supply and/or delivery, or who is a marine or ship’s engineer, or who is engaged in the sampling, testing, and/or grading of bunker fuels or in the provision of services to the industry, or who is engaged in such other activity acceptable to the Board, and who the Board considers is a fit and proper person to become a member.

-- not engaged in the day to day activities of the bunker industry, but who are connected with and interested in the industry and its operation, including but not limited to lawyers, chemists, engineers, surveyors, insurers, financiers, journalists, and others providing services to the Bunker Industry who the Board considers are acceptable for
+(b) not engaged in the day to day activities of the bunker industry, but who are connected with and interested in the industry and its operation, including but not limited to lawyers, chemists, engineers, surveyors, insurers, financiers, journalists, and others providing services to the Bunker Industry who the Board considers are acceptable for membership.

-- Student membership shall be open to any person, not being less than 18 years of age, who aspires to work or practice within the fields included in (a) and (b) above.
+(c) Student membership shall be open to any person, not being less than 18 years of age, who aspires to work or practise within the fields included in (a) and (b) above.
 Student membership shall be permitted for a maximum of five years and admission to student membership shall be at the discretion of the Chief Executive.
-Subject to the foregoing, student membership shall carry the same rights and obligations as individual membership, save that student members shall not be eligible to stand for election to the
+Subject to the foregoing, student membership shall carry the same rights and obligations as individual membership, save that student members shall not be eligible to stand for election to the Board.

 5. Honorary membership